m-rivera/m-rivera.github.io/research.md

     figures were very attractive, in order to not put off potential readers.
-    This is an account of the program which compiles all of the tools developed during my PhD. **fromage** (FRamewOrk for Molecular AGgregate Excitations) is a Python library designed to assist in modeling excited states in molecular crystals.
+    This is an account of the program which compiles all of the tools developed during my PhD. **fromage** (FRamewOrk for Molecular AGgregate Excitations) is a Python library designed to assist in modelling excited states in molecular crystals.
 The need for it came about because, as discussed above, our perspective in this field encompasses molecules, clusters of molecules, and crystals, and these three orders of magnitude typically require